Ariel-VB/Sudoku-Solver/README.md

 **NakedGroups():**

 This function checks if there are any groups of _n_ squares in a section (row, column, or box) that have the same _n_ options available.
 This is called a naked group.
 Then it removes these _n_ options from every other square in the section.
 For example, if the only options of two squares in a row are 1 and 2, we know that 1 and 2 must go in these squares and not any of the other squares in the row.

+**Bifurcate():**

+This function finds a square with the minimum number of options and tries each possible option in a copy version of the puzzle.
+Copy puzzles that result in conflicts are disregarded, and ones that do not are kept.
+If one bifurcation does not solve the puzzle, the resulting copied puzzles will be bifurcated again, recursively.